Big brains, baldness and a hybrid

 Akhenaten, Pharaoh of Egypt and his family

 Some observers have concluded that the above forms aren't natural, that the family of Akhenaten bound their heads to create such elongated craniums, but this theory is impossible as their cranial capacity is much larger than a human's.
 Head-binding only alters a skull's shape, it doesn't increase its size.
 Secondly, head-binding was done by ordinary people to emulate the gods.
 The gods thought they were perfect and had no motivation to do it themselves.

 Others contend that the depictions of Akhenaten and his family have been hyper-stylised but it's clear that Akhenaten wanted to be honest about his family.
-He was also the king and so would not have changed his entire family's appearance to look strange, when he stated all the time that he wanted to be honest and transparent.
+He was also the king and so would not have changed his entire family's appearance to look strange, when he continually stated that he wanted to be honest and transparent.

 Other sceptical observers have concluded that Akhenaten's strange appearance was down to a disease, such as Frolich's Syndrome, but that disease would have made him infertile and the records are clear that he was very fertile.
 Also, his wife and offspring all looked the same, making the Frolich's Syndrome theory effectively impossible.

 The most logical answer to solve Akhenaten's build, and his family's, is the simplest one; Akhenaten's family were as they depicted themselves.
 They were healthy because that was their physical form, not some aberration.
 They look strange to us because they were not Homo sapiens but a distinctly different species.
 What's more, they were genetically much better suited than us to possessing larger brains, as shown by their tiny offspring.

 It may be that a different species again, living on Earth in our ancient past, were actually the ones who created us as a hybrid species, but the species that Akhenaten and his family belonged to fit the profile exactly.